-RESTRICTED USE PESTICIDE DUE TO ACUTE ORAL TOXICITY AND THE NEED FO Q HIGHLY SPECIALIZED APPLICATOR TRAINING Collars may be sold or transferred only by registrants or their ageneration and only to certified Livestock Protection Collar applicators.
-Collar may be used only by specifically certified Livestock Protection Colla applicators or by persons under their direct supervision.
-This ٤b product may only be used in Texas.
+RESTRICTED USE PESTICIDE

+DUE TO ACUTE ORAL TOXICITY AND THE NEED FOR HIGHLY SPECIALIZED APPLICATOR TRAINING

+Collars may be sold or transferred only by registrants or their agents and only to certified Livestock Protection Collar applicators.
+Collars may be used only by specifically certified livestock Protection Collar applicators or by persons under their direct supervision.
+This product may only be used in Texas

-SODIUM FLUOROACETATE (COMPOUND 1080) LIVESTOCK PROTECTION COLLAR For use on sheep and/or goats to kill depredating covotes.
+SODIUM FLUOROACETATE (COMPOUND 100) LIVESTOCK PROTECTION COLLAR

+For use on sheep and/or goats to kill depredating coyotes.